KonooKuro/tatou/README.md

-# This is a test of Group7-tatou, if you can see this msg, which means you connect to the Git successfully!

 # tatou
 A web platform for pdf watermarking.
 This project is intended for pedagogical use, and contain security vulnerabilities.
 Do not deploy on an open network.